interlay/interbtc-spec/btcrelay-spec/docs/source/spec/data-model.rst

 TARGET_TIMESPAN
 ...............

-The average time span it takes to adjust the difficulty.
+Expected duration of the different adjustment interval in seconds.
 Defaults to ``1209600`` seconds or two weeks.

 *Substrate* ::